These affordable wireless headphones are light as a feather

-I've been playing around with Plantronics' new BackBeat Fit 300 Series ($80, £75, AU$109), which the company is calling "one of the world's lightest Bluetooth headphones designed to easily transition between fitness and everyday life."
-The headphone is available now in four color options: black and gray, dark blue and blue, gray and coral, and -- at select retailers -- gray and lime green.
+I've been playing around with Plantronics' new BackBeat Fit ($77.00 at Amazon.com) 300 Series ($80, £90, AU$120), which the company is calling "one of the world's lightest Bluetooth headphones designed to easily transition between fitness ($119.00 at Amazon.com) and everyday life."
+The headphone ($149.89 at Amazon Marketplace) is available now in four color options: black and gray, dark blue and blue, gray and coral, and -- at select retailers -- gray and lime green.

 I thought they sounded good, too, with decent bass and a reasonable amount of clarity for this type of headphone.
 They're right there with the BeatsX and other in-ear sports headphones that cost over $100.